jceloria/docker-http2mqtt/README.md

 You most likely don't want to use this, there is no security in place and it was whipped together haphazardly.
 The main reason I wrote this is because I wanted to use Macrodroid to interact with bluetooth beacons and publish state to a local message broker for home automation stuff.
 I didn't want to use Tasker and the MQTT Publish plugin as they have both become extremely unreliable.

+I highly recommend against exposing this to the public internet unless you have some other controls in place.

 ##### docker-compose:
 ```
 version: "3.7"